otrv4/otrv4/architecture-decisions/0010-modes.md

 two modes:

 1. OTRv4 only: a always encrypted mode.
-This mode will not know how to handle any kind of plain text, including query messages and whitespace tags).
+This mode will not know how to handle any kind of plain text, including query messages and whitespace tags.
-2. OTRv3-Compatible OTRv4: a mode that keep backwards compatibility with OTRv3.
+2. OTRv3-Compatible: a mode with backwards compatibility with OTRv3.
-   This mode will know, therefore, how to handle plaintext messages.
+   This mode will know, therefore, how to handle plaintext messages, including query messages and whitespace tags.

 ### Consequences